vtex/vtex-courses/courses/service-course/steps/04_clients-analytics/en.md

    > The method that you've just created will get the necessary data for this application: an array of objects that have two fields: `slug`, a string that represents the product ID and `liveUsers`, a number that is the quantity of users visualizing this product - which are the fields in the interface.

-4. The `_v/live-products` API endpoint we call above needs the app `mocked-analytics` to run, or your `getLiveUsers` method will not see anything there. **In case of not running this application on `appliancetheme` account**, you will have to install the `mocked-analytics` app on your workspace.
-To do that, you can run `vtex install vtex.mocked-analytics`.
+4. The `_v/live-products` API endpoint we call above needs the app `mocked-analytics` to run, or your `getLiveUsers` method will not see anything there.
+To check if the application is already installed, run the command `vtex list`.
+If not, use the following command: `vtex install vtex.mocked-analytics`.

 5. With your analytics client already implemented, it's necessary to declare it as one of the clients in the `Clients` class, so it will be accessible using the `Context` that we've talked about at the beginning of this step.